youngeunkwon0405/RL/README.md

 We have a reference GRPO experiment config set up trained for math benchmarks using the [OpenInstructMath2](https://huggingface.co/datasets/nvidia/OpenMathInstruct-2) dataset.

+You can read about the details of the GRPO implementation [here](docs/guides/grpo.md)

 ### GRPO Single Node

 To run GRPO on a single GPU for `Qwen/Qwen2.5-1.5B`: